How Your Voice Matters

 The success of the SA Tomorrow Sub-Area Plans depends on broad participation from area stakeholders.
 To ensure this success, City staff worked with a wide range of community members throughout the planning process.
-These included neighborhood associations, business and property owners, residents, employers, educational and cultural institutions, public and nonprofit organizations, and other City departments to create a realistic and implementable plan for the Midtown Regional Center.
+These included neighborhood associations, business and property owners, residents, employers, educational and cultural institutions, public and nonprofit organizations, and other City departments to create a realistic and implementable plan for the Midtown Area Regional Center.

 The planning process was designed to create a “feedback loop” between the City and the community as the plan was developed.
 This approach ensures that the Sub-Area Plan reflects community values and priorities.
-A variety of tools and techniques were used to ensure that those interested were well-informed about the SA Tomorrow Area Plans; encouraged to participate in a range of stimulating events and activities; and engaged in providing constructive feedback on a preferred future.
+A variety of tools and techniques were used to ensure that those interested were well-informed about the SA Tomorrow Sub-Area Plans; encouraged to participate in a range of stimulating events and activities; and engaged in providing constructive feedback on a preferred future.

 For each public input exercise, this document describes what was asked, how the input was presented back to the stakeholders, and carried forward in further engagement exercises and eventually incorporated into the plan.

 To facilitate public information and community participation, this website was created and made available to the general public on (insert date).
 The website includes a section for leaving comments which are sent directly to the project manager.
-These comments can be viewed here.

 Establishing the Plan Framework and Recommendations

-The Plan Framework map includes key physical improvements and strategic concepts that will influence development in the Midtown Regional Center.
+The Plan Framework map includes key physical improvements and strategic concepts that will influence development in the Midtown Area Regional Center.
 These include priority focus areas and mixed-use corridors; pedestrian, bicycle, and street improvements; and parks and open space recommendations.

-The Midtown Regional Center Plan Framework was developed through a combination of technical analysis and community input.
-The Framework illustrates and outlines the overall long-term vision for the Midtown Regional Center, including areas where new development will be focused, key mobility improvements, opportunities for more parks and open space, and other “big moves” that will shape the future of the area.
+The Midtown Area Regional Center Plan Framework was developed through a combination of technical analysis and community input.
+The Framework illustrates and outlines the overall long-term vision for the Midtown Area Regional Center, including areas where new development will be focused, key mobility improvements, opportunities for more parks and open space, and other “big moves” that will shape the future of the area.

-During Planning Team Meeting #3, initial development opportunity areas were presented, and used to inform two, small group, map-based discussions that identified preliminary elements of the Plan Framework, including: preferred focus areas; mixed-use corridors; new park or plaza locations; trail, bicycle, and transit routes; intersection improvements; and gateways.
+During Planning Team Meeting #3, initial development opportunity areas were presented, and used to inform two small group, map-based discussions that identified preliminary elements of the Plan Framework, including: preferred focus areas; mixed-use corridors; new park or plaza locations; trail, bicycle, and transit routes; intersection improvements; and gateways.

-The Planning Team Meeting #3 Plan Framework mapping discussion informed the Mobility Framework.
+The Planning Team Meeting #3 Plan Framework mapping discussion also informed the Mobility Framework.
 Community Meeting #3 offered two exercises to inform the Mobility Framework.
 In the first exercise, prominent streets were identified on the mobility framework diagram.
 Participants then voted using stickers with bus, car, and bicycle icons to symbolize what mode of travel they thought needed to be prioritized on each street.
-The other activity used a profile view image of a streetscape, and invited particiapnts to allocate space to alternative modes and alements of the streetscape, such as automobile travel lanes, turn lanes, alternative sidewalk widths, alternative bicycle facilities, and transit lanes.
+The other activity used a profile view image of a streetscape, and invited participants to allocate space to alternative modes and elements of the streetscape, such as automobile travel lanes, turn lanes, alternative sidewalk widths, alternative bicycle facilities, and transit lanes.
 The results of the exercise were used to inform the Mobility Framework element of the Plan.

 Planning Team discussions throughout the planning process and the results of Community Meetings #1 and #2 were used to inform the Amenities and Infrastructure Recommendations.
 A substantial amount of input on these topics was received through planning process exercises regarding assets, opportunities, vision, focus areas and mixed-use corridors, land use, and neighborhood priorities.
 Planning Team Meeting #6 included dedicated discussion through a mapping exercise to inform the Amenities and Infrastructure recommendations.

 The initial draft future land use map was informed by community input from Community Meetings #1 and #2, and Planning Team Meetings #1 through #5.
 At Planning Team Meeting #6, the Planning Department introduced the proposed land use classifications to be used throughout San Antonio, as well as the methodology used to create the draft land use maps.
-Then the Midtown initial draft future land use map was presented and discussed, focusing on smaller areas of Midtown.
-At Planning Team Meeting #7, areas of Midtown that received less attention in Planning Team Meeting #6 were discussed, including areas adjacent to Broadway Street.
+Then the Midtown Area Regional Center initial draft future land use map was presented and discussed, focusing on smaller areas of within the Regional Center.
+At Planning Team Meeting #7, areas that received less attention in Planning Team Meeting #6 were discussed, including areas adjacent to Broadway Street.
 Discussion in these meetings also informed land use policy concepts to accompany the future land use map.
 Feedback from these two meetings was used to present conceptual revisions to the future land use map at Planning Team Meeting #8, where additional feedback was obtained.
 The results of these meetings, and other input received throughout the planning process, were used to complete the future land use map and policy.